 Throughout Western democracies, the recent rise of right-wing populism has been swift and remarkable - from Orbán to Salvini, from Le Pen to Wilders, from Trump to Bolsonaro.
-Social scientists have been trying to grapple with its causes since.
-Several explanatory factors have been brought forward and tested in different settings: from the rise in unemployment following the great recession, to "import competition" from China and increasing insecurity among manufacturing workers, to immigration and especially the refugee crisis of 2015.
-And yet, each one of these, mostly economic, factors can only account for some of the variation in success of right-wing populists across countries and regions.
+Social scientists have been grappling with its causes since.
+Several explanatory factors have been brought forward and tested in different settings: from the rise in unemployment following the great recession, to "import competition" from China and increasing insecurity among manufacturing workers, to immigration and especially the refugee crisis of 2015.1 And yet, each one of these factors can only account for some of the variation in success of right-wing populists across time, countries, and regions.
 We propose cultural persistence of right-wing political ideology as a further determinant of electoral outcomes.
-If such a persistent demand for right-wing ideology is combined with a shift in the supply of political platforms, sharp changes in electoral support may result.
+If such a persistent demand for right-wing ideology is combined with a shift in the supply of political platforms, sharp changes in electoral support may result even in the absence of underlying sharp changes in the demand for right-wing policy.

 In this paper, we study the rise of a new right-wing party, the "Alternative for Germany" (Alternative für Deutschland, henceforth AfD).
-Its emergence in the German political landscape in recent years has offered a new political platform on the far right: conservative, nationalistic, and at times outright xenophobic.
+Its recent emergence in the German political landscape has offered a new political platform on the far right: conservative, nationalistic, and at times outright xenophobic.
 We show that municipalities that expressed strong support for the Nazi party (the NSDAP) in 1933 now have a stronger vote base for the AfD.
-In our baseline specification, a one standard deviation increase in Nazi support is associated with 0.08 standard deviations more support for the AfD in the 2017 federal election.
-This result is robust to controlling for state fixed effects and for a host of plausible economic and social determinants of electoral outcomes.
-It is not confounded by other factors associated with the rise of right-wing populist parties, such as unemployment, exposure to trade shocks, or the presence of refugees.
-Furthermore, it is qualitatively different from the correlation obtained by other, more extreme right-wing parties before the emergence of the AfD.
+In our baseline specification, a one standard deviation increase in Nazi support is associated with 0.06 standard deviations more support for the AfD in the 2017 federal election.
+This result is not confounded by other factors often associated with the rise of right-wing populist parties, such as unemployment, exposure to trade shocks, or the presence of refugees.